Indoor plants aid our senses through texture, color, and beauty — enhancing their psychological benefit.

 Golden Pothos Vine

-- Improving health by decreasing heart rates, lowering blood pressure, and improving recovery time for individuals recovering from surgery.
+4. Decreasing heart rates, lowering blood pressure, and improving recovery time for individuals recovering from surgery

 This experience was shared by OPL Naturalist Yvonne Dwyer.